 ... it's a set of principles that resonates deeply with me.
 When I build a financial model I am looking to build structures that thousands of people can understand and use to make real, practical business decisions, even if they are not gifted at Excel.
 It's not easy: I have changed the fundamental structures behind the Foresight financial models numerous times over the years, always looking to make the core structure and design more powerful, more adaptable, easier to use, more practical, more accessible to a wider range of people and business types.

 While the Standard is most valuable to the professional financial modeler, the set of principles are powerful for anyone using Excel to do meaningful businesses analyses, especially shared analyses within teams and companies.
 Even if you choose to not strictly apply the FAST Standard, the modeling techniques and ethos behind it are still powerful and meaningful.
-I’ve been building models for years, and have lived years of my life inside Excel, but I still found learning the Standard - and learning to apply it - powerful for my own work, testing some of my conventions and making some of my fundamental beliefs about models clearer and crisper.
-Foresight is a sponsoring body of the FAST Standard and I recently passed my FAST certification, and I’m excited to help spread the idea of FAST to more people.
+I've been building models for years, and have lived years of my life inside Excel, but I still found learning the Standard - and learning to apply it - powerful for my own work, testing some of my conventions and making some of my fundamental beliefs about models clearer and crisper.
+Foresight is a sponsoring body of the FAST Standard and I passed my FAST certification in April 2017, and I'm excited to help spread the idea of FAST to more people.

 Here's to better, easier, faster financial models.